Nettogrof/nessegrev-java-dev/README.md

 (In order of the stupidest snake to the slightly less stupid snakes)

-* Basic (aka Nessegrev): A clueless snake that tries to go to the nearest food, only able to avoid wall and snakes' bodies
+* Basic : A clueless snake that tries to go to the nearest food, only able to avoid wall and snakes' bodies
-* FloodFill (aka Nessegrev-flood): My first snake that I entered in a tournament ([Stay Home and Code / Rookie division](https://play.battlesnake.com/competitions/stay-home-and-code/)) This snake use flood fill algorithm to find the best move.
+* FloodFill : This snake use flood fill algorithm to find the best move.
 It tries to target food and shorter snakes, and avoids bigger snakes.
-* Alpha : This snake participated in the [Communitech tournament](https://play.battlesnake.com/competitions/communitech/) in the Rookie division.
-Still has some search bugs.
-It uses the minimax algorithm
-* Beta : This snake was in the [Summer League/Veteran Division](https://play.battlesnake.com/competitions/summer-league/).
-Still active on the global arena.
-Based on the Alpha snake, but fewer bugs and a bit quicker.
-Decent snake using minimax/payoff matrix algorithm only.
-This snake can play standard, squad, and royale.
+* Expert : Decent snake using minimax/payoff matrix algorithm only with a MCTS .
+This snake can play standard, squad, royale, and wrapped.
-* Gamma : This snake was in the Fall League and in [Winter Classic](https://play.battlesnake.com/competitions/winter-classic-2020/) in elite division.
-Use mostly area control as evaluation.
-With the new release Gamma is now more duel oriented.
-Doesn't take hazard sauce into account.

 ## Properties files